 Larger companies who relocate employees all the time might combine giving you a lump sum or reimbursement along with directly organizing and paying for moving services and logistics.

-After carefully considering a move, the first thing you should do is ask the hiring manager about relocation packages and check to make sure they can actually give you some sort of assistance.
+After carefully considering a move, the first thing you should do is ask the hiring manager about relocation assistance and check to make sure they can actually give you some sort of support.

-Assistance in finding a job for your spouse and schools for the kids: If your partner is leaving their job because of the relocation, they could get some job recruitment help.
+- Help in finding a job for your spouse and schools for the kids: If your partner is leaving their job because of the relocation, they could get some job recruitment help.
 And if your kids are school-age, you’ll be uprooting them to a new town.
-So your package could include help finding suitable new schools.
+So your package could include help finding the right schools.

-Moving costs: We haven’t even gotten to the actual move yet!
-Most relocation deals should include disassembling furniture, packing everything, shipping, unpacking, and reassembling furniture.
-And make sure you mention any special items that need to be shipped—like that exercise bike you never use!
+- Moving costs: We haven’t even gotten to the actual move yet!
+Most deals should include disassembling furniture, packing everything, shipping, unpacking, and reassembling furniture.
 The package could also cover the costs of shipping your car and renting one until yours arrives.

 Here are some steps you can take to negotiate a better deal if you think the one you have doesn’t cut the mustard:

-Look at taxes and the cost of living in your new location.
+- Look at taxes and the cost of living in your new location.
 In all the excitement, you can sometimes forget about boring details like taxes.
 Are the state and property taxes higher than those in your old state?
 Does your new salary reflect that?
 What about the cost of living in general?
 Getting a salary increase after you’ve signed a contract is not likely, but you could ask for something like the disturbance fee we mentioned earlier—especially if you think the move is going to mean higher taxes and an increased cost of living.
-You can check the average salary of someone in your position online.

 Find the Best Home in Your New Location